preaudc/tech-articles/SparkGoodPractices.md

 val localFile = "file:///home/cpreaud/output/test_schema_change"
 ds.repartition(1).write.mode(SaveMode.Overwrite).parquet(localFile)
 ```
-Now let's add a new field comment in case class `TestData`
+Now let's add a new field `comment` in case class `TestData`
 ```scala
 case class TestData(id: Long, desc: String, comment: String)
 ```
-We hit an error when we try to map the parquet file dataset to the new definition of `TestData`, because the schema of the parquet file and the schema of TestData do not match anymore:
+We hit an error when we try to map the parquet file loaded as a dataset to the new definition of `TestData`, because the schema of the parquet file and the schema of `TestData` do not match anymore:
 ```scala
 val dsRead = spark.read.parquet(localFile).as[TestData]
 // will output: